DavidAKZ/2016_Programming-Assignment/README.md

 Data 			Description 								Dimensions

-SubjectTrainData 	These are the people in the TrainData set .
-1 row x 7352 measurements SubjectTestData 	These are the people in the TestData set .
-1 row x 2947 measurements TestData 		These are the results for the variable names for a test set.
-561 rows x 2947 measurements TrainData 		These are the results for the variable names for a training set.
-561 rows x 7352 measurements Features data 		These are the variable names.
+SubjectTrainData 	These are the people in the TrainData set.
+1 row x 7352 measurements

+SubjectTestData 	These are the people in the TestData set.
+1 row x 2947 measurements

+TestData 		These are the results for the variable names for a test set.
+561 rows x 2947 measurements

+TrainData 		These are the results for the variable names for a training set.
+561 rows x 7352 measurements

+Features data 		These are the variable names.
 1 row x 561 variables

 Both the subject test and subject train data are read into separate dataframes (df) and combined using 'rbind' giving a total number of 10299 rows by 1 column.
 The df is called completeSubjectData.
 Unfortunately, 10299 records are not divisible by 6 (activities), where the activities are walking, walkingDownstairs, sitting, standing and laying.